Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per year

 Comments Off on Coater Replaces Old Oxidizers with Energy Efficient Systems

-The operating and maintenance costs were overwhelming.
-When one of the old electric RTOs would fail, it generally took over a week to replace the cold face support grid and electric heating elements, and then bring the unit back up to temperature.
-It occurred so frequently that the maintenance department constructed a special tent so the repairs could be done in the rain or snow.
-The thermal recuperative oxidizers on site had so many problems with internal heat exchanger failure that a roller system was installed just to move the large duct transition, allowing access to weld the tube sheet without bringing in a crane.
+When one of the old electric RTOs failed, the downtime averaged over a week to replace the cold face support grid and electric heating elements before bringing the unit back up to temperature.
+The failures happened so frequently, the maintenance department constructed a special tent so the repairs could be done in the rain or snow.
+The thermal recuperative oxidizers on site had many problems with internal heat exchanger failure; a roller system was installed just to move the large duct transition, allowing access to weld the tube sheet without bringing in a crane.

-The decision was made to begin replacing the oldest and least efficient oxidizers; the type of systems would be determined by the maintenance team.
-The first phase of what plant personnel started referring to as its “efficient emission control plan” would replace one of the thermal recuperative oxidizers with a 35,000 SCFM (56,175 Nm3/hr) RTO from Anguil Environmental Systems Inc.
+To reduce maintenance costs, a decision was made to begin replacing the oldest and least efficient oxidizers.
+The type of systems would be determined by the maintenance team.
+The first phase of what plant personnel started referring to as its “efficient emission control plan” would replace one of the thermal recuperative oxidizers with a 35,000 SCFM (56,175 Nm3/hr) RTO from Anguil Environmental Systems.

-The new system tested out at a destruction efficiency rate of 99.2 percent, and was equipped with a hot-gas bypass that allowed it to process VOCs at rates up to 850 lbs/hour.
-This high-capacity VOC processing allowed some of the other less efficient oxidizers to shift their load over to the new RTO through a unique common manifold collection system.
-With the concentration of hydrocarbons in the process air stream, the heat energy content of the VOCs was self-sustained and the oxidation process required no additional fuel for destruction.
+The new system tested out at a destruction efficiency rate of 99.2 percent and was equipped with a hot-gas bypass that allowed it to process volatile organic compounds (VOCs) at rates up to 850 lbs/hour.
+This high-capacity VOC processing allowed some of the other less-efficient oxidizers to shift their load over to the new RTO through a unique common manifold collection system.
+With the increased concentration of hydrocarbons in the process air stream, the heat energy content of the VOCs was self-sustained, and the oxidation process required no additional fuel for destruction.

 RTO technology utilizes ceramic media in two or more beds as a high-efficiency heat exchanger.
 Process gas with VOC contaminants enters the RTO through an inlet manifold.
 A flow diverter valve diverts the gas into an energy recovery chamber, which preheats the process stream.
 The process gas and contaminants are progressively heated by the ceramic bed as they move toward the combustion chamber.

 The VOCs are then oxidized, releasing energy that is transferred to the second ceramic bed, thereby reducing any auxiliary fuel requirement.
 Heat is transferred from the gas to the ceramic bed so that the outlet gas temperature is only slightly higher than the inlet temperature.
-A flow diverter valve switches, alternating the ceramic beds so each is in inlet and outlet modes over time.
+A flow diverter valve switches, alternating the ceramic beds so each is in inlet and outlet mode over time.
 If the process gas contains sufficient VOCs, the energy released from their combustion promotes self-sustained operations.
-For example, at 95-percent thermal energy recovery, the outlet temperature may be only 77°F higher than the inlet process gas temperature.
+For example, at 95% thermal energy recovery (TER), the outlet temperature may be only 77°F higher than the inlet process gas temperature.

 • A stairway for access to platforms rather than the usual vertical ladders – a feature especially appreciated in Wisconsin winters

-The second stage of the plan would prove to be a little more challenging, but even more effective in reducing the company’s operating costs.
-The EPA’s requirement of a permanent total enclosure, or PTE, required coaters to create a negative pressure in all areas of the facility that process any volume of solvents.
+The second stage of the plan would prove to be a little more challenging, but even more helpful in reducing the company’s operating costs.
+The EPA’s requirement of a permanent total enclosure (PTE) requires coaters to create negative pressure in all areas of the facility that process any volume of solvents.
 Due to the layout of the coaters, this became a large volume of exhaust air with very low VOC levels.

-After evaluating the solvent vapors and various concentrations, an Anguil Model 350 (35,000 SCFM, 56,175 Nm3/hr) rotor concentrator and Model 50 (5,000 SCFM, 8,025 Nm3/hr) RTO were selected to handle this portion of the process.
+After evaluating the solvent vapors and various concentrations, an Anguil Model 350 (35,000 SCFM or 56,175 Nm3/hr) rotor concentrator and Model 50 (5,000 SCFM or 8,025 Nm3/hr) RTO were selected to handle this portion of the process.
 By absorbing and concentrating the VOCs they were able to achieve a 10-to-one concentration ratio, requiring an oxidizer only a tenth the size to handle the concentrated process stream.
 The energy contained in the concentrated stream entering the RTO proved sufficient to allow self-sustaining operation, requiring little to no auxiliary fuel.

-The third but not final stage of the company’s plan is still in motion.
+The third, but not final, stage of Brady’s plan is still in motion.
 They have placed an order for another 35,000 SCFM (56,175 Nm3/hr) RTO to replace the last thermal recuperative system on site.
 When this system has been installed, heat from the RTO will be used to preheat the facility’s ovens, further reducing energy consumption.
 The system will have enough capacity to eliminate the final thermal recuperative unit and another aging electric RTO.

 In addition to replacing old oxidation technologies at the facility, careful consideration has been given to all the oxidizers as a single system.
 The company has implemented a dual collection and distribution manifold that allows operators to divert process streams from one oxidizer to another for maintenance or equipment shutdowns.